armno/objective-c-101/readme.md

 - categories are used for separate methods of a class into multiple implementations.
 - categories should never re-define methods that exist already in another implementation file.
 - categories and extensions both have something to do with private methods. i just don't know what they are about.

+### blocks

+- blocks == annonymous function in objective-c
+- closure: can access a snapshot version of non-local variable
+- so changing non-local variable's value after the closure is created doesn't change the value
+- unless we tell it to do so, by putting `__block` modifier in variable declaration
+- doing so makes the variable holds the reference to non-local variable. just like the static local variable.
+- just like in javascript, a block can be passed as a method parameter.